 We use the VLOOKUP (Vertical Lookup) function to search for a value vertically in a column and then return a corresponding value from another column.
 But one major problem using this function is that the function syntax may seem complicated and also it requires maintaining multiple rules.
 Which may cause an erroneous result such as throwing #N/A instead of intended values.
 To get rid of this problem, we’ve discussed 5 different reasons and their solutions that may be the factors behind the VLOOKUP function returns #N/A when a match exists.

 What Is #N/A Error?

 The #N/A error stands for “value not available”.
-When you run the VLOOKUP query throughout your dataset but unfortunately the function cannot retrieve the intended result, then the #N/A error is thrown.
+When you run the VLOOKUP function throughout your dataset but unfortunately the function cannot retrieve the intended result, then the #N/A error is thrown.
 There might be several problems behind this error; which you will all get to know in the following section of this article.

-5 Reasons Why VLOOKUP Returns #N/A When Match Exists
+Why VLOOKUP Returns #N/A When Match Exists:

 In this article, we will be using a sample product price list as a dataset to demonstrate all the reasons.
 So, let’s have a sneak peek of the dataset:

 So, without having any further discussion let’s dive straight into all the problems one by one.